by Mike Ratliff

 And a haughty spirit before stumbling.
-Proverbs 16:18 (NASB)
+Proverbs 16:18 (LSB)

-8 To me, the very least of all saints, this grace was given, to preach to the Gentiles the unfathomable riches of Christ, Ephesians 3:8 (NASB)
+8 To me, the very least of all saints, this grace was given, to proclaim to the Gentiles the good news of the unfathomable riches of Christ, Ephesians 3:8 (LSB)

-The word translated above as “pride” is ἀλαζονεία or alazoneia, which is from the word ἀλαζον or alazon who was a wandering charlatan and was a favorite comedy character in Greek plays.
-An ἀλαζον was one full of empty, braggart talk or display; swagger; and hence an insolent and vain assurance in one’s own resources, or in the stability of earthy things, which issues in a contempt of divine laws.
+The word translated above as “pride” is ἀλαζονεία (alazoneia), which is from the word ἀλαζον (alazon) who was a wandering charlatan and was a favorite comedy character in Greek plays.
+An alazon was one full of empty, braggart talk or display; swagger; and hence an insolent and vain assurance in one’s own resources, or in the stability of earthy things, which issues in a contempt of divine laws.
 A good Old English word for this would be “vainglory.”
 The vainglory of life is the vainglory which belongs to the present life.

-The word in Romans 1:30 translated above as “proud” is the Greek word υπερηφανους the accusative, plural form of ὑπερήφανος or huperēphanos.
+The word in Romans 1:30 translated above as “arrogant” is ὑπερηφάνους(hyperēphanous) the accusative, plural form of ὑπερήφανος (hyperēphanos).
 This word pictures arrogance and haughtiness.
 Paul use in Romans 1:30 (above) characterizes man’s fall and resultant depravity.
 At the the very root of man’s fallen condition is pride.
 The rebellion that has decimated the visible church in our time is fueled by this pride.

 As I stated earlier, the Bible nowhere portrays pride in a positive light.
 I put Proverbs 16:18 at the top of this post for that very reason.
 However, if you look at these “empire builders” out there with their “mega churches” who “minister” with a “look at me” attitude in everything they do then well, ya know, that doesn’t look very much like humility.
 In fact, we find out what is truly underneath all of that when we question them.
 When we ask and criticize using the Bible as our guide the truly godly minister will react in a truly godly way, that is, in repentance.
 But what do these fellows do?
 Since they can’t refute what the Bible says and we insist on exegesis only not eisegesis thank you very much, they resort to philosophy and all sorts of tactics that are most decidedly non-Christian.
 I would call that “puffed up.”

-6 Now these things, brethren, I have figuratively transferred to myself and Apollos for your sakes, that you may learn in us not to think beyond what is written, that none of you may be puffed up on behalf of one against the other.
-1 Corinthians 4:6 (NKJV)
+6 Now these things, brothers, I have applied to myself and Apollos for your sakes, so that in us you may learn not to go beyond what is written, so that no one of you will become puffed up on behalf of one against the other.1 Corinthians 4:6 (LSB)

 We must all take special care to avoid these things for they are evil.
 The trap of confusing law and gospel is deadly.
 Those who do that either fall into license and arrogance or some form of perfectionism based on watered-down self-righteousness.
 In either case, this opens the door to all sorts of deception that easily take over the prideful heart.
 Don’t we see this running rampant all over the visible church in our time?
 The fact that our so-called Christian leaders are not calling men such as Rick Warren to repent of his false teaching is very disconcerting, however, we must not allow this to deter us.
 Our eyes must be fixed on Christ and the prize that awaits.
 This life is simply what prepares us for that.
 Come soon Lord Jesus.